-This PCB assembly contains a transistor switch which is used to switch a load into the high voltage DC supply.
-This switch is active during shutdown sequences so that the DC voltages are brought to safe levels, less than 48 VDC.
+This PCB assembly contains a soldi-state switch which is active during shutdown sequences to load the high voltage DC supply so that the DC voltages are discharged to safe levels, less than 48 VDC.
 This board also contains signal conditioning circuits that scale down high voltages to low voltages which are required for the control and display PCB's.

-[In the CE Option a High Voltage DC blocking PCB Assembly (P/N 126370) is mounted next to the Discharge PCB Assembly.]
+[With the CE Option. a High Voltage DC blocking PCB Assembly (P/N 126370) is mounted with the Discharge PCB Assembly.]